-6.3 Securities transfer tax
+7.3.
+Securities transfer tax

-Securities transfer tax is not payable if the security is transferred to any water services provider.
+Securities transfer tax114 is not payable if the security115 is transferred116 to any water services provider.117

-The exemption, however, is subject to a declaration being submitted by any person to a participant, who holds and administers that security.
+The exemption, however, is subject to a declaration118 being submitted by any person to a participant, 119 who holds and administers that security.
+120

-6.4 Skills development levy
+7.4.
+Skills development levy

-A water services provider is exempt from the payment of skills development levy $^{116}$ if it is -
+A water services provider is exempt from the payment of skills development levy121 if it is -

-- registered as an employer and its annual payroll will not exceed R500 000 in the following 12 months; or - a national or provincial public entity, where 80% or more of its expenditure is paid directly or indirectly from funds voted by Parliament.
+- registered as an employer and its annual payroll will not exceed R500 000 in the following 12 months; 122 or - a national or provincial public entity, where 80% or more of its expenditure is paid directly or indirectly from funds voted by Parliament.123

-6.5 Capital gains tax
+7.5.
+Capital gains tax

-Paragraph 63 of the Eighth Schedule to the Act, stipulates the following:
+Paragraph 63 of the Eighth Schedule to the Act stipulates the following: